Paycom Software, Inc. research snapshot

 Bearish case

-More likely if new-client growth weakens, retention falls, competitors use lower prices or better AI workflows to win accounts, debt-funded repurchases constrain flexibility, or the market rerates PAYC toward a 13 times earnings multiple.
+More likely if new-client growth weakens, retention falls, competitors use lower prices or better AI workflows to win accounts, the August 5 report disappoints, debt-funded repurchases constrain flexibility, or the market rerates PAYC toward a 12 times earnings multiple.

 PAYC AI technical analysis